Trudeau says indigenous groups must end crippling rail blockades - RFI

 Crippling blockades of key Canadian rail arteries "must now come down," Prime Minister Justin Trudeau said Friday, acknowledging that attempts at dialogue to end two weeks of indigenous protests had failed.

-"The situation as it currently stands is unacceptable and untenable," Trudeau told a press conference in Ottawa.
+"The situation as it currently stands is unacceptable and untenable," Trudeau told a press conference in Ottawa, adding that "Canadians have been patient.
+Our government has been patient.
+But it has been two weeks."

 "The barricades must now come down.
 The injunctions (against protesters) must be obeyed and the law must be upheld," he said, opening the door to police moving in to clear the blockades.